BeaAnt/javaloginapp/README.md

 On Sonarqube server
 Generate a sonarqube token to authenticate from Jenkins

 On Jenkins server
+1.Integrate SonarQube with Jenkins
 Install Sonarqube plugin
 Configure Sonarqube credentials
 Add Sonarqube to jenkins "configure system"
 Install SonarScanner
+2.create a project
-create a "sonarTest" project with Jenkinsfile
+create a "sonarJavaloginapp" project with Jenkinsfile
 Run Pipeline job